Swim England Schools Research 201624 July 2017

 - Of the schools who responded, 94 per cent delivered curriculum swimming.
 Of these: 89 per cent work towards children being able to swim 25 metres; 63 per cent focus on teaching children how to do strokes; 48 per cent focus on water safety

-- 72 per cent of primary schools access public facilities for their swimming, 15 per cent use their own pool and 10 per cent use a private facility.
+- 72 per cent of primary schools access public facilities for their swimming, 15 per cent use their own pool and 10 per cent use another school pool.

 - The average number of swimming lessons provided is 16.